 All students must provide a copy of their passport at the time of their booking to get the student discount.
 Send us a copy at email@example.com

-Unfortunately the answer is no. Once the tickets for the Inca Trail have been bought the government does not allow any changes, so we can’t change any departure date after the tickets has been bought.
+Unfortunately, the answer is no. Once the tickets for the Inca Trail have been bought the government does not allow any changes, so we can’t change any departure date after the tickets have been bought.
 Tickets are also not transferable nor refundable.

 *** If you cancel your Sacred Valley & Short Inca trail to Machu Picchu, the deposit is not refundable at all!

-The Sacred Valley & Short Inca Trail to Machu Picchu Package does not include extra porter.
-Tou will need to carry all your things.
-Please try to pack as light as possible which is the key to enjoy this amazing trek.
+The Sacred Valley & Short Inca Trail to Machu Picchu Package does not include an extra porter.
+You will need to carry all your things.
+Please try to pack as light as possible which is the key to enjoying this amazing trek.